voedger/reqmd/docs/design.md

 The following files may require changes:

-- reqmd.json is updated when:
-  - FileUrl is added/removed
-  - FileHash is updated
 - Markdown files are updated when:
   - A Coverer with new FileURL is added
   - A Coverer with existing FileURL no longer exists
-  - Coverer.FileHash is updated
   - Some RequirementSites are BareRequirementSites and have no new Coverers

-### Analyze Reqmdjson actions
+### Analyze markdown actions

 Principles:

-- If a folder has any requirement with changed footnotes, the whole folder's reqmd.json needs updating
-- As a result reqmd.json can be empty, in this case applier shall make an attempt to delete it, if exists
 - FileUrl() helper function is used to strip line numbers from CoverageURLs

 ### Apply markdown actions